cr0wst/demo-twofactor/rough-draft.md

 Once the server has been started, you should be able to navigate to http://localhost:8080 to see the sample application.

-## A Little About the Application
-The sample application is built using Spring and Spring Security.
 There are three pages:

 * The [home page](http://localhost:8080/login) - accessible by everybody.
 * The [login page](http://localhost:8080/login) - allows users to enter a username and password (default is `demo`/`demo`).
 * The [secret page](http://localhost:8080/seret) - accessible only by users with the `Role.USERS` role.

 # Adding Two-Factor Authentication
-Currently, when a user logs in we have no way of determining if they are who they say they are.
-Our only acceptance criteria is that they have provided a username and a password.
+When a user logs in our only acceptance criteria is that they have provided a username and a password.
 What if this information was stolen?
+What is something that we could use physically located near the user?

 There is something that I guarantee almost 90% of you have within arm's reach.
-A mobile, not necessarily a smart one, phone.
+A mobile phone.

 Here's how it's going to work: